 There are 3 main harbours situated at the mouth of rivers, Tianjin (Haiho river), Shanghai (Changjiang) and Guangzhou (Zhujiang).
 These 3 harbours are connected with the hinterland by rivers, railways and airlines.
 Tianjin serves north China, Inner Mongolia and northwest China and is the main maritime gateway to Beijing.
 During the Civil War the harbour was damaged and left it unusable by the time of its capture in 1949.
 On 17 October 1952, it reopened for traffic.

 The traffic loss of the Tianjin harbour has been less severe than in Shanghai.
 The proximity to Beijing and northeast China is the main reason.
 During the first five-year plan, the Northeast is the spearhead of the development of heavy industry.
 The port is more specialized in bulk products (coal and minerals).

 Shanghai serves valleys of Changjiang and Huai river and the southeast coastel provinces.
 After 1949, the limited international trade hampered the harbour, but river shipping remained busy.
-The development of river ports along the Yangtze (Chongqing, Wuhan, and Nanjing are of great significance as river hub ports) was important for national transport.
+The development of river ports along the Yangtze (Chongqing, 60 per cent of Sichuan Province’s export grain was transferred via Chongqing port, Wuhan, and Nanjing are of great significance as river hub ports) was important for national transport.

 Guangzhou serves south China and becomes China’s main maritime hub for international trade.
 There are bay harbours in Dalian on the Liaodong Peninsula, Qingdao on the Shandong Peninsula and Zhanjiang on the Leizhou Peninsula.
 Rail connections link them to the hinterland.